isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm1-migrate-map.md

 >[!NOTE]
 >
->If the conditions set in the firing rules are the same between each custom tag, they can be placed into a single rule in dynamic tag management.
+>If the conditions set in the firing rules are the same between each custom tag, they can be placed into a single rule in Dynamic Tag Management.